 3. What Happens During A Home Study?

+This is the best way to prepare for a home study—find out what happens during it.
 You can expect to meet with your social worker several times.
 You and your spouse will be interviewed together and individually.
 And of course, your social worker will come and visit your home.
 Your social worker will want to know what kind of environment your adopted child will live in–this includes interviewing with anyone else who might live in your home.

 You can also expect a home study to check your financial history.
 A criminal background check is also required.
 You will need to go in to the doctors to complete a physical exam, which may include a mental health check.